FranciszekLagoda/Bachelor-s_Degree/1_Ask/readme.md

 How do Polish exports and imports respond to economic crises in selected third countries, and what factors determine the differences in these responses?

 ## Complementary Research Questions
-* What is an economic crisis country?
+* What is an economic crisis in a country?
+How to recognize it?
 * What are the different types of economic crises?
 * Which countries have a sufficiently intense trade exchange with Poland to be suitable for effective analysis?
 * Which countries meet the criteria for trade volume and the occurrence of a crisis?
 * What was the overall trend in the differences between import and export responses to the crisis?
 * Does crisis type impact on this trend?
 * Were there regularities in terms of changes in the structure of exports and imports?
 * Can information on changes in export to import ratios serve as a predictor of economic crisis?